Dacia Duster: India

 Renault launched the Duster on 4 July 2012 in India, with various modifications for the Indian market.
 The suspension and the underside of the car were strengthened to increase the car's offroading suitability.
 Renault India also launched the all-wheel drive (AWD) version of Duster in 2014.
 The all-wheel drive feature of the SUV, can be controlled via a toggle switch, that has three options to choose from – two-wheel drive, automatic, and four-wheel drive which can be manually locked.
 The AWD version was discontinued in 2020.

-In 2018, the vehicle contains 98 percent Indian parts.

-In April 2019, Renault India had confirmed that the second generation Renault Duster will not be coming to India, which meant the first-generation Duster production was extended up until the third generation Duster launch scheduled for 2023.
+In April 2019, Renault India had confirmed that the second generation Renault Duster will not be coming to India, which meant the first-generation Duster production was extended up until the third generation Duster launch scheduled for 2026.
 Renault India launched a second facelift for the car, featuring an updated bumper and grille design that slightly mimics the second generation Duster, including a hood cutout to accommodate the Renault logo, reflecting Renault's design language.
 It was offered with a 1.5 L K9K diesel engine until April 2020, when it was discontinued due to the implementation of Bharat Stage 6 emission standards.
 Renault ended production of the Duster in February 2022.